severalnines/docs/user-guide/mysql/nodes.rst

 Restart Node
 '''''''''''''

 Restart the active monitored process of the selected host.
-For example, if the node's role is HAProxy, ClusterControl will restart HAproxy process.
+For example, if the node's role is HAProxy, ClusterControl will restart HAProxy process.

 Remove Node
 ''''''''''''